ecadlabs/taquito/website/versioned_docs/version-19.2.0/michel_codec.md

 ### packData & packDataBytes - Pack Michelson data
 `packData` & `packDataBytes` serialize any value of packable type to its optimized binary representation identical to the one used by PACK Michelson instructions.
-Without a type definition (not recommended) the data will be encoded as a binary form of a generic Michelson expression.
+Without a type definition (not recommended), `packData` and `packDataBytes` will encode the data as a binary form of a generic Michelson expression.
-Type definition allows some types like `timestamp` and `address` and other base58 representable types to be encoded to corresponding optimized binary forms borrowed from the Tezos protocol.
+Type definition allows types like `timestamp`, `address` and other base58 representable types to be encoded to corresponding optimized binary forms borrowed from the Tezos protocol.

 ```ts
 // import { packData, packDataBytes } from '@taquito/michel-codec'